SophieDufrane/PP3_Satisfaction_Survey/README.md

 ### Credits
-- The integration with *Google Sheets* was implemented using code examples from the **Code Institute** [Love Sandwiches Project](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1)
+- The integration with *Google Sheets* was implemented using code examples from the  [Love Sandwiches Project](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1) *Code Institute*

 ### External Libraries
 - `gspread`: Used to interact with *Google Sheets*.
 This library was essential for retrieving and storing survey responses in real-time, allowing the application to dynamically update and analyze survey data directly from the Google Sheets document.